SimonGomezUniv/doc/td_oauth2.md

 ## other provider

-- implement a login with goole of login with facebook
+- implement a login with google of login with facebook